Postal workers hold second day of rotating strikes at plants in Toronto area

-The 24-hour job action virtually shut down the Crown corporation’s giant Gateway parcel facility in Mississauga, which processes roughly two-thirds of all parcels mailed in Canada, and the South Central mail plant in the city’s east end.
+The 24-hour job action virtually shuttered the Crown corporation’s giant Gateway parcel facility in Mississauga, which processes roughly two-thirds of all parcels mailed in Canada, and the South Central mail plant in the city’s east end.

+“While Canada Post is attempting to minimize the impact on customers, the union has decided to shut down a key processing hub for mail in parcels in Canada for a second day,” the union said in a statement Wednesday.
+“Customers across the country should expect to see delays for parcel and mail delivery.”

 The union has said the walkouts will continue until Canada Post sweetens its contract proposals for rural and urban carriers.